Become a better rescuer.

 The Tracker3 indicates direction with five LED arrows (versus round lights on the Tracker2).
 As with its two predecessors, the Tracker3's direction indicator updates quickly.

-In my limited testing, the Tracker3 resolved spikes well.
+In my limited testing, the Tracker3 resolved spikes very well.

 Multiple Burials